Tips for visiting in all weathers

 Tips for sunny days

-- Explore our gloriously unusual gardens: walk the miles of paths with surprises round every corner across 35 acres of Outdoor Gardens that cover the steep slopes around the side of the Eden pit, including: Global Gardens and Wild Cornwall.
+- Explore our gloriously unusual gardens: walk the miles of paths with surprises round every corner across 30 acres of Outdoor Gardens that cover the steep slopes around the side of the Eden pit, including: Global Gardens and Wild Cornwall.
 Why not follow our family trail through the gardens?

 - Marvel at our beautifully strange outdoor sculptures: among the plants, meet the likes of Eve and our Giant Bee.

 - Eat al fresco: There are lots of places to enjoy our takeaway food or your own picnic outdoors in the sun, including the grassy Arena at the centre of the gardens, and the adjacent Orchard.
 Did you know that the Eden Coffee House in our Visitor Centre now has an outdoor terrace with spectacular views of the Biomes?